How to Protect Skin from Hard Water: 11 Solutions for Softer Skin and Hair

 5. Try Clarifying Shampoo

+Alternatively, this is another method of removing the hard water effects.
 There is a buildup of hard water due to hard water.
 You can remove lingering residue from your hair by using clarifying shampoo once a week for a deep clean.

-When you find one that works for you, your hair will feel less oily, greasy, and itchy.
+Finding one that works for you will make your hair feel less oily, greasy, and itchy.
 Keep your hair healthy by choosing products with all-natural ingredients and avoiding those that contain alcohol and harsh chemicals.

 6. Install a shower filter

 Showerheads come in many shapes and sizes.
 Some are designed specifically for use with a filter, while others don’t require one.
 If you want to keep your bathroom clean without spending much money, consider installing a showerhead filter.
+These inexpensive devices work like whole-house water softeners, except they’re much smaller and easier to install.

 A typical showerhead filter consists of three parts: a cartridge, a housing, and a flow regulator.
 A cartridge contains granules of ionic resin.
 As water flows over the resin, ions exchange with the resin, releasing hydrogen ions into the water.